AlexGustafsson/cupdate/CONTRIBUTING.md

 # Contributing

-We are open for contributions, big or small.
-The best way to contribute is to open a bug report or feature request and testing fixes.
+The best way to contribute to Cupdate is to by using and testing it.
+If you face issues, open a bug report and be ready to test fixes.
+If you have ideas for new features, open a feature request.

 If you want to poke around in Cupdate's code, the rest of this document contains some basic info to get you started.
+If you end up wanting to contribute a feature, please discuss the feature in a feature request issue first so that we can make sure that the feature aligns with Cupdate's scope (see README) and that no time is wasted developing features that might end up not being merged.

 ## Architecture